Back

 Theme supervisor: D.Viliūnas

-The object of research is methodological issues of cultural, social and political development of Lithuania, its driving forces and tensions, as well as theories of contemporary culture and social philosophy.
-The aim of the research is to develop and apply theories of cultural and social philosophy that would help to reveal and actualise the deep tendencies of Lithuanian culture, to analyse and evaluate them, as well as to reflect on the challenges that are being faced by Lithuania, Europe and the whole of Western civilisation.
+The research focuses on the methodological issues of contemporary cultural, social, and political phenomena, as well as on theories of contemporary culture and social philosophy.
+The research aims to develop and apply theories from the fields of the philosophy of culture and social philosophy to reveal and highlight underlying trends in cultural development.
+The theories will be used to analyse and evaluate these trends, and to consider the challenges facing Lithuania, Europe and Western civilisation as a whole.

 Theme supervisor: A.Sverdiolas